The Big Griz

 Unpaved/Paved: 85%/15%

 The Big Griz is a point-to-point bikepacking route that spans the province of British Columbia and into the Canadian Rockies.
 The long-haul bikepacking route starts in Victoria on the western fringes of Canada and finishes in the mountain-clad town of Banff in Alberta.
-This route offers a stunning mix of gravel roads, singletrack, rail grade, forest paths, and a whisper of hike-a-bike to keep you feeling extra adventurous.
+This route offers a stunning mix of gravel roads, singletrack, rail grade trail, forest paths, and a touch of hike-a-bike to keep you feeling extra adventurous.

 Highlights Include: